gustavonp/roo-recipes/content/recipe/mama-roos-cream-cheese.md

 5. Let it rest overnight.

-> Aside from parsley, you can season it with anything you want.
-Try garlic, pepper or even olives.
+<blockquote class="with-roo">Aside from parsley, you can season it with anything you want.
+Try garlic, pepper or even olives.</blockquote>